towardsthecloud/.github/profile/README.md

 ## We provide a complete package, so you deploy faster with confidence on AWS Cloud

-We solve this by implementing the security guardrails and Infrastructure as Code best practices your team needs from day one, **giving you back control and visibility** while eliminating the complexity that's slowing you down.
+Our system consists of 5 integrated tools and services that implement the security guardrails and Infrastructure as Code best practices your team needs from day one.
+This approach gives you back control and visibility while eliminating the complexity that's slowing you down.

+Here's exactly what each tool and service provides:

 - ✅ **[Compliant multi-account Landing Zone](https://towardsthecloud.com/services/aws-landing-zone)**:
   - Provisions AWS accounts with security guardrails out of the box - 100% [CIS benchmark compliant](https://docs.aws.amazon.com/securityhub/latest/userguide/cis-aws-foundations-benchmark.html)